US adds cameras at Mexico border despite drop in crossings - KVIA

 The military help means more Border Patrol agents can focus on apprehending people who cross illegally or expelling foreigners under a rarely used public health law that the Trump administration tapped amid the pandemic, Dyman said.

-The addition of the mobile cameras, which are are mounted in the back of trucks, bring the total to 192, according to the documents.
+The addition of the mobile cameras, which are are mounted in the back of trucks, bring the total to at least 192, according to the documents.

 Southern border expert David Shirk sees no justification for adding cameras and troops.
 He pointed out that Mexico so far has a fraction of the number of COVID-19 cases that have been confirmed in the United States, while deportees flown back from the U.S. have introduced cases in their home countries.